Alford Valley Railway (GNoSR): Early proposals

 Alford was a small market town and regional centre in the valley of the River Don, Aberdeenshire.
 As the railway network developed in the north of Scotland, there were a number of proposals to connect the town.
 On 26 June 1846 the Great North of Scotland Railway was authorised to build a line from Aberdeen to Inverness.
 A week later, on 3 July 1846 an act of Parliament, the Alford Valley Railway Act 1846 (9 & 10 Vict. c. cxxxiv), authorised the Alford Valley Railway to build a line from Kintore on the unbuilt GNoSR line to Alford along the Alford Valley.
 The authorised share capital was £100,000.
 However in the aftermath of the Railway Mania there was widespread financial panic and it proved impossible to generate subscriptions, and the company was unable to proceed.
 In fact in December 1850 the company was wound up due to inability to raise money.
 Only £4,344 of its £100,000 capital had been subscribed, and investors got back only £2 16s of their £5 deposit on each £50 share.

 In 1854 the idea of a railway to Alford was revived, and a plan was made to make a railway from a junction with the GNoSR main line at Buchanstone to Alford, with a 700-yard tunnel through the Bryndie Hill, and very severe gradients.
-However better gradients and a line without a tunnel could be made by going from Kintore through Tillyfourie, and this was the line for which parliamentary sanction was sought.
+However better gradients and a line without a tunnel could be made by going from Kintore through Tillyfourie, and this was the line for which sanction was sought from Parliament.
 There were two other schemes put forward in the same year for railways to Alford: one was to continue the Deeside Railway from its Banchory terminus, through Lumphanan and Cushnie to Alford.
 This line was surveyed but an alternative, also promoted by the Deeside Company was advanced.
 It was called the Deeside and Alford Valley Extension Railway.
 Yet another proposal was to build a line from Colford on the Deeside line, through Echt and Waterton to Tillyfourie, and from there to Alford.
 Both the proposed lines were to have their terminus at a point near the crossroads which are south of the Bridge of Alford and about a mile from the village itself.

 At a public meeting the Deeside scheme was approved by a very large majority, but in Parliament, preference took another turn, chiefly because the Kintore junction with the GNoSR gave much more flexibility for connectional journeys for both passengers and goods, as compared to the Deeside connection.